-In the state of Mississippi, some of the most common causes of wrongful deaths occur in car accidents.
+In Mississippi, some of the most common causes of wrongful deaths occur in car accidents.
 The Mississippi Office of Highway Safety reported that 690 people died in car accidents in 2017.

-When a driver acts in a negligent manner—causing the death of another driver, their passenger, or a pedestrian, bicyclist, or motorcyclist—this could be grounds for a wrongful death case.
+When a driver acts negligently—causing the death of another driver, their passenger, or a pedestrian, bicyclist, or motorcyclist—this could be grounds for a wrongful death case.
 Some acts of negligence by a driver include:

-- Driving under the influence: Someone driving over the legal limit of a blood alcohol content (BAC) of 0.08% could make a mistake behind the wheel because of impaired judgment from alcohol or drugs, causing the death of another person.
+- Driving under the influence: Someone driving over the legal limit of a blood alcohol content (BAC) of 0.08% could make a mistake behind the wheel because of impaired judgment from alcohol or drugs, causing another person’s death.

 - Driving while distracted: A driver who is not watching the road, distracted by a smartphone or some other item inside the vehicle, could make a mistake and crash into a pedestrian, a cyclist, or another car.